 A love for people and a passion for God's mission are important characteristics of an effective tentmaker.
 But beyond that, the tentmaker is uniquely qualified, with a passion for mission that is based on a personal surrender to anywhere and any time God wants to use them, that includes:

 - Professional training and experience that is valued in the marketplace of another country.**

 - Personal excellence that contributes significantly to the workplace and that demonstrates integrity, faithfulness, moral purity, loyalty, and kindness.

-- Sincerity that communicates a genuine interest in others is important in developing relationships with colleagues and neighbors.
+- Sincerity that communicates a genuine interest in others and develops relationships with colleagues and neighbors.

 - Spiritual influence that is rooted in a living relationship with Jesus and a dependence on the Holy Spirit in witness.

 - Flexibility that is able to accept changes, inconveniencs, and differences.

 - Intentionality in how one relates to the world around them that speaks of clear purpose and a desire to put God's call into substantive actions.

 - High cultural intelligence that is well-informed and sensitive of another person's world and is flexible in relating to new situations.

 ** The largest vocational areas open to tentmakers in the Middle East are education, health-care, agriculture, engineering, business, finance, science and technology.
 Teaching English as a second language is also a common tentmaking profession.
 While unskilled international workers are used widely throughout the region in the secular job market, satisfactory placement can be challenging and work environments vary widely.